 If you have gone through the capture of biometric data to apply for a Schengen visa at any consulate of a Schengen country, the biometric data does not need to be re- taken in the next 59 months.
 Please note that the Consulate of Spain has the right to request a new biometric data capture at any stage of examination of the documents.

 The reasons leading to the denial of a visa are duly reflected in the report of resolution.
 This resolution puts an end to the proceedings.
 Against this resolution is possible to file an administrative appeal to the High Court of Justice of Madrid (Spain) within two months from the day following the date of notification of that decision.
+Applicants who submitted their visa application in Moscow should submit their administrative appeals directly to the General Consulate of Spain in Moscow.
+Applicants who are not from Moscow should submit their administrative appeals in regional visa centers.

 Also, in accordance with what was stated in the letter of refusal and in accordance with article 116 of Law 30/1992 of 26 November, on the Legal Regime of Public Administrations and Common Administrative Procedure, be possible discretionary appeal for reinstatement in within one month from the day following the date of notification of this decision.
 The appeal under Article 110.1 of the Law 30/1992: